KeigoAlexTanaka/rails-intro-lecture/README.md

 Cool, right?
 Sort of like `res.json`.

+## 🚀 LET'S DO TOGETHER: The Return of the Clowns

+Add the remaining views for the `dinos` controller actions.
+To make the `dinosaur` available, you are going to have to set it to an instance variable in your controller action.

+Then in your template, you will have access to that instance variable.
+Good news!
+The default template compiler for Rails applications, ERB, has the **exact same syntax** as EJS (yes, we did that on purpose).

 ### Route Helpers

 Another godly thing about Rails is that it provides your with url helper methods so that you don't have to remember every every route in your app.
 Add the following line to your `app/views/welcome/index.html.erb` template: